spack/spack/lib/spack/docs/getting_started.rst

 #.
 Run ``spack install git``
 #.
 Add the output of ``spack module loads git`` to your ``.bahsrc``.

-If this doesn't work, it is also possible to disable Git's checking of SSL certificates.
-Add the following to ``~/.gitconfig``:
+If this doesn't work, it is also possible to disable checking of SSL certificates by using either of:

 .. code-block:: console

-   [http]
-       sslVerify = false
+   $ spack -k install
+   $ spack --insecure install

+Using ``-k/--insecure`` makes Spack disable SSL checking when fetching from websites and from git.

 .. warning::

-   This workaround is NOT recommended, and should be used ONLY as a last resort!
-Wihout SSL verification, Git is unable to verify the source of the code it downloads, and the user could be subject to a a man-in-the-middle attack.
-This is especially problematic when downloading from name Git branches or tags, rather than Git hashes.
+   This workaround should be used ONLY as a last resort!
+Wihout SSL certificate verification, spack and git will download from sites you wouldn't normally trust.
+The code you download and run may then be compromised!
+While this is not a major issue for archives that will be checksummed, it is especially problematic when downloading from name Git branches or tags, which relies entirely on trusting a certificate for security (no verification).

 -----------------------
 Utilities Configuration